AnnKruQA/PORTFOLIO/README.md

 The project: "Scouts Panel" is an application for collecting data about players by football scouts.

-My role in the project: creating test cases, writing automated tests based on the test cases, executing automated tests, preparing test report.
+My role in the project: creating test cases, writing automated tests based on the test cases, executing automated tests, and preparing a test report.

-Toools: Pycharm, Git, Slack
+Tools: Pycharm, Git, Slack

 Technologies: Python